xieemaomao/my-pages-01/README.md

 welcome to my website

-I am Miaomiao Hou
+I am Miaomiao Hou and I am a student of SWUFE-UD.

 ##skills

-I can do:

-Python
-homework
+I like reading and singing, and I am learning Python,I finish my homework carefully every time.